Budget 2020: Modi govt plans to restrict purchase of Duty-free liquor to one bottle, cigarettes

 7th Pay Commission: Budget 2020 will dash your hopes on hikes, here is why

-The commerce ministry has also suggested increase in customs duty on several products like paper, footwear, rubber items and toys to promote 'Make in India' and boost manufacturing growth, sources said.
+The commerce ministry has also suggested an increase in customs duty on several products like paper, footwear, rubber items and toys to promote 'Make in India' and boost manufacturing growth, sources said.
 The ministry has proposed rationalisation of basic customs or import duty on over 300 items from different sectors, including furniture, chemicals, rubber, coated paper and paper boards.